 Learning-by-doing is one of the oldest forms of learning in the history of humanity.
 Apprenticeship education has been around since late middle ages.
 A pair of shoes carefully designed and crafted by the shoemaker’s apprentice would inevitably one day be handed over to a presumably satisified customer, constituting the inescapably emotional and deeply motivating “moment of truth” for the young shoemaker apprentice.
 Most theoretical development of learning-by-doing was, however, done in the 20:th century.
 Some key contributors were John Dewey, Maria Montessori and David Kolb.

 In problem-based learning, students learn through attempting to develop a viable solution to a more or less authentic problem.
 In project-based learning, such problem-solving activities are organized in a project where students get to work in teams over longer periods of time to take on a more comprehensive problem or issue.
-Cooperative learning focuses on the team-based aspects in projects, implying for example that team members should be dependent on each-other and be individually accountable.
+Cooperative learning focuses on team-based aspects, implying for example that team members should be dependent on each-other and be individually accountable.
 Game-based learning is when games, be it analog or digital ones, are designed with educational purposes.
-In design-based learning, the focus shifts from the process to the outcome of a project.
-At issue is a more or less innovative artifact that students produce together.
-An artifact is broadly defined as anything created by human art and workmanship, be it a physical or intellectual creation, or both.
+In design-based learning, the focus shifts slightly from the process to also be about the outcome of a project.
+A key focus is to let students learn by producing a more or less innovative artifact, broadly defined as anything created by human art and workmanship.

-This brief overview will now turn to the more complex, emotional and impactful approaches to learning-by-doing where leaving the school building is a definitional and mandatory part of the learning experience.
+This necessarily brief and superficial overview will now turn to the more complex and emotional approaches to learning-by-doing where leaving the school building is a definitional and mandatory part of the learning experience.
 In service-learning, focus is on placing students in real-life situations where they deliver a service experience that meets actual community needs.
 A key challenge in service-learning is to achieve a good balance between curricular concepts and real-life demands.
 In cases where real-life activities take over, it is no longer defined as service-learning.
-A more appropriate term would then be situated learning; learning that occurs when newcomers work together with old-timers in a community of practice.
+A more appropriate term could then be situated learning, defined as the learning that occurs when newcomers work together with old-timers in a community of practice.
 A related term here is work-integrated learning, where students are integrated into worklife for the purpose of learning.
 Common forms of work-integrated learning are internships and apprenticeships.

 Learning-by-doing approaches in entrepreneurial education